Church, state and money: How Italy subsidises the Vatican

 About this ground-breaking La Repubblica series

 When Cardinal Ratzinger served as doctrinal watchdog, his second-in-command was Cardinal Bertone.
-Today the Pope still hands difficult problems to his trusted trouble-shooter, who is now Secretary of State.
-Thus Bertone has recently been assigned to rein in the Fatima renegades who think the Church is involved in a plot to conceal the real message of the Blessed Virgin.
+When he became Pope Benedict XVI, he continued to hand difficult problems to his trusted trouble-shooter, whom he appointed Secretary of State.
+Thus Bertone was assigned to rein in the Fatima renegades who think the Church is involved in a plot to conceal the real message of the Blessed Virgin.
 The redoubtable Cardinal was also in charge of holding the uxorious Archbishop Milingo of Zambia in a secluded convent south of Rome, far away from both temptations and the press.
-(The unrepentant Archbishop gave him the slip.*) And now he is assigned to rein in La Repubblica, Italy's largest newspaper, for publishing this series on Church finances.
+(The unrepentant Archbishop gave him the slip.*) And he was assigned to rein in La Repubblica, Italy's largest newspaper, for publishing this series on Church finances.
 Accordingly Cardinal Bertone issued a peremptory “Let's stop this”.

 * Philip Pullella, “Vatican defrocks exorcist archbishop who married”, Reuters, 17 December 2009. http://www.reuters.com/article/2009/12/17/us-pope-milingo-idUSTRE5BG24T20091217